10 Popular Dog Breeds in Singapore Loved by Pet Owners

 The most popular breeds are small dogs like Chihuahuas, Pomeranians, and Maltese, as well as some larger breeds like Golden Retrievers and Labrador Retrievers.

-Why are small dogs so popular in Singapore?
+Why are small dog breeds so popular in Singapore?

 Small dogs are well-suited for living in Singapore's urban environment.
 Many homes and apartments have limited space, so compact, portable little dogs are easier to manage.